 IMPORTANT: With Racket CGC, Racket values are garbage collected using a conservative garbage collector, so pointers to Racket objects can be kept in registers, stack variables, or structures allocated with scheme\malloc.
-However, static variables that contain pointers to collectable memory must be registered using scheme\register\extension\global (see §3 "Memory Allocation").
+However, static variables that contain pointers to collectable memory must be registered using scheme\register\extension\global (see §3 "Memory Allocation"); even then, such static variables must be thread-local (in the OS-thread sense) to work with multiple places (see §1.5 "Racket and Places").